-With careful planning you can help avoid unnecessary estate taxes that would otherwise be incurred by your wife or children.
+With careful planning you can help avoid unnecessary estate taxes that would otherwise be incurred by your spouse and/or children.
 By naming NYU School of Law as survivor beneficiary on your qualified retirement plan, the gift becomes completely exempt from estate tax, income tax and generation-skipping transfer tax.

 When properly arranged, life insurance offers an attractive way to leverage relatively low premium payments to make a major gift to the University.
 If you no longer need all the life insurance that you own, you may want to name the University as a beneficiary or contingent beneficiary.
 Any benefit the University receives from your insurance will be excluded from your taxable estate.